MISTY MOUNTAIN METAPHORS

 “Dooz’ie ’t slow!”
 He cursed, while he struggled to find where the soil met the sky.

-Here in the grove, no tree came tall enough to give him shade, yet each step found a way forward; but gravity, in its silent unpredictability, was at any time a powerful friend or foe in the man’s journey.
+Here in the grove, no tree came tall enough to give him shade, yet each step found a way forward; but gravity, in its silent unpredictability, was at anytime a powerful friend or foe in the mans journey.
 Drunken apathy pumped a blind confidence, and following that, a step forward into whatever the soil held below him.
 Sometimes a pile of crumpled leaves, or half-buried ditches, but mostly it was the roots that had fought their way to the surface.
 They tripped his staggered form, throwing him sideways into a nearby trunk.
 He’d break his fall on a bruised shoulder and wrap his arms around the branches until the swishing sound of the bottle ceased.
-Then it was another swig, a sticky burn that brought back his spirits.
+Then it was another swig from the glass, a sticky burn that brought back his spirits.

 For miles he had repeated this, moving onward down the row that stood two walls of ivy on either side.
 At a distance they whispered and urged the man into a manic judgement.
 The trees ran far along, and at the end, where blue met green and the bees kissed the pollen, a big white house stood tall.

-He heard the rustle of branches but felt no breeze.
-There, sat figures, much like himself it felt to him, except blurred in appearance.
+He heard the rustle of branches, but felt no breeze.
+There sat figures, much like himself it felt to him, except blurred in appearence.
 They had no mouth!
 No nose!
 No eyes!
 They’d distorted into simpler shapes.
-Then, none.
+Then none at all.
 Left with nothing but blank and black faces.

 “Betty run!”